transcriptionpro/wuc-new/_posts/2017-02-06-best-bitcoin-quotes.md

 <p><strong>– Peter Diamandis</strong></p></blockquote>

 <blockquote><p>“Bitcoin is the currency of resistance.”1 </p>
-“If Satoshi had released Bitcoin 10 yrs. earlier, 9/11 would never have happened”</p>
+<p>“If Satoshi had released Bitcoin 10 yrs. earlier, 9/11 would never have happened”</p>
 <p><strong>– Max Keiser</strong></p></blockquote>

 <blockquote><p>“Bitcoin, and the ideas behind it, will be a disrupter to the traditional notions of currency.
 In the end, currency will be better for it.”</p>